CoronovirusG10/PippAI2/documents/deployment-context-o4.md

 - [x] Diagnostic settings for all three services now point to Log Analytics workspace.
 - [x] All endpoints are documented and stored as Key Vault secrets.
 - [x] All required secrets (CosmosConn, StorageConn, endpoints) are present in Key Vault.
+- Analytical storage (EnableAnalyticalStorage/EnableAzureSynapseLink) could not be enabled due to Azure CLI/API limitations.
+See manual-steps-o4.md for details.
+- App Service Plan is not Linux.
+This is a known limitation and requires plan recreation.
+See manual-steps-o4.md for details.
 - [x] Post-deployment verification complete.

 ---